Double-entry bookkeeping: Accounting equation approach

-This approach is also called the American approach.
-Under this approach transactions are recorded based on the accounting equation, i.e., Assets = Liabilities + Capital.
+The accounting equation approach, also called the American approach, records transactions on the basis of the accounting equation: Assets = Liabilities + Equity.
 The accounting equation is a statement of equality between the debits and the credits.
 The rules of debit and credit depend on the nature of an account.
 For the purpose of the accounting equation approach, all the accounts are classified into the following five types: assets, capital, liabilities, revenues/incomes, or expenses/losses.

 If there is an increase or decrease in a set of accounts, there will be equal decrease or increase in another set of accounts.
-Accordingly, the following rules of debit and credit hold for the various categories of accounts: